bwyss/self-hosted-home-camera-setup/README.md

 docker logs <YOURDOCKERIMAGEID>
 ```

-Check the logs for erros or give the logs to chatGPT and debug as needed.
+Check the logs for errors or give the logs to chatGPT and debug as needed.

 Once the Frigate config is happy you will see your camera feed.